 If you’re into the off-road lifestyle than you probably know how engraved Toyota is into that lifestyle.
-Its not as deeply rooted into the off-road community as the Jeep brand is, but Toyota is still one of the biggest off-roading brands.
+It’s not as deeply rooted in the off-road community as the Jeep brand is, but Toyota is still one of the biggest off-roading brands.
 The Tacoma and the 4Runner are at the forefront of the Toyota off-roading lifestyle.
-The Tundra is a little to big, to be heavily off-roaded, so the Tacoma and the 4Runner are really the only choice.
+The Tundra is a little too big, to be heavily off-roaded, so the Tacoma and the 4Runner are really the only choices.

 But, since we are all limited by money, we can’t just own both, so we have to pick just one.
 So which is better for you?
 Well, it really depends on what you’re doing with the vehicle.
 Before we dive in and compare Tacoma vs 4runner lets briefly cover both trucks.

 The Tacoma has been around for a pretty long time.
 Technically its only been around since 1995, before that it was just called a Toyota Pick-Up.
-Over the years the Tacoma has evolved from a really small light duty pickup truck, to a medium duty, medium sized pickup.
-As with every thing else in America, its gotten significantly larger over time.
+Over the years the Tacoma has evolved from a really small light-duty pickup truck to a medium duty pickup.
+As with everything else in America, it has gotten significantly larger over time.

-The most drastic change came in 2005, when Toyota launched the 2nd generation Tacoma.
-The 2nd gen was significantly larger than the out-going model, but it was an pretty instant success.
-It seems like anywhere I go, a 4-door Tacoma will be near by, and many shops have them as their shop trucks.
+The most drastic change came in 2005 when Toyota launched the 2nd generation Tacoma.
+The 2nd gen was significantly larger than the outgoing model, but it was a pretty instant success.
+It seems like anywhere I go, a 4-door Tacoma will be nearby, and many shops have them as their shop trucks.